mattvenn/piffin/reaction_timer/lesson-3.md

 Ask students to build the LED circuit in their handout.
 When their circuit is correct, their LED should start flashing.

 Explain that the LED is connected to pin 8 because we set the `led_pin` variable to pin 8 in the software.
 If we wanted the LED on another pin, we'd have to make sure the hardware and the software matched up.
 We can use any pin that isn't marked `GND`, `3.3v` or `5v`.
+Ask the students to identify which is pin 8.
+They can use the etching on the Pi holder.
+It is the 4th pin down on the right hand side.

 If you're not using our Pi mounting kits, then here's a picture of the GPIOs with `ground` (same as `GND`), `3.3v` or `5v` marked.